-The Research Centre for the Humanities(RCH) was established in Athens, Greece.
-It has started to function on January 1, 2015 and its legal status is a Non-Profit Organization.
+The Research Centre for the Humanities(RCH) was established in Athens, Greece in January, 2015 and its legal status is a Non-Profit Organization.

 The Centre aims at bilateral agreements with similar Centres around the world for the exchange of scholars, common research projects and other activities, where the funding of the agreed activities is shared between the two bodies involved in the agreement.

 The structure of the Research Centre for the Humanities

 Academic Advisory Board.
 Its members, along with the members of the Governing Board and the Executive Administrative Board, will meet once a year and discuss possible research directions, suggest co-operation with other Centres, approve reports and the budget etc.

 Executive Administrative Board, which will have the responsibility of the day to day operations, ensure that the organization of the activities related to the funded projects have the necessary quality, etc.